 L66 ChSt 300 Interdisciplinary Introduction to Children's Studies

 What is childhood?
 Is it supposed to be happy?
 And what can children's books, toys, and memoirs tell us about the experience of childhood in a certain time and place?
-This course is designed to introduce students to the field of children's studies, including readings in the history and literature of global childhood, excerpts from children's films and TV, visits from Washington University faculty studying children across various disciplines, and field trips to a children's museum and a juvenile detention facility.
+This course is designed to introduce students to the field of children's studies, including readings in the history and literature of global childhood, excerpts from children's films and TV, visits from Wash U. faculty studying children across various disciplines, and real or virtual field trips to a children's museum and a juvenile detention facility.
 The course is intended to give students a richly detailed picture of how children and childhood are dealt with as subjects throughout the curriculum and the impact these approaches have had on how the greater society thinks about children.
 Freshmen are welcome to enroll.
-This course fulfills the Social Differentiation requirement in Arts & Sciences.
+This course fulfills the Social Contrasts requirement in Arts & Sciences.

 L66 ChSt 301C The American School

-An analysis of the development of American schooling within the context of American social history.
-Focus on three general themes: differing conceptions of schooling held by leading American educational thinkers; changing relationships among schools and such other educational institutions as the church and the family; and policy issues that have shaped the development of schooling in America.
-Prerequisite: sophomore standing.
+In this course, we examine the development of American schooling.
+Our focus is on three general themes: (1) the differing conceptions of schooling held by some American political, social, and cultural thinkers; (2) the changing relationships among schools and other educational institutions, such as the church and the family; and (3) the policy issues and arguments that have shaped the development of schooling in America.

 Same as L12 Educ 301C